RachaelMahon/sentencing_capstone/capstone_report.md

 ## III.
 Methodology

-Aside from the problems with the data discussed at length elsewhere, creating this model was very straightforward.
+Aside from the problems with the data discussed at length elsewhere, creating this model was very straightforward and I followed the below process.
+Decision tree regressors work pretty much out of the box so below the enumerated steps are some comments about data processing and optimising the hyperparameter.
+These are to aid any one wishing to replicate these results.

 ### Data Preprocessing